rposhala/Time-Series-Analysis-n-Prediction/README.md

 Statiscal models like ARIMA, SARIMA, SES and Deep learning models like MLP and LSTM architecture were implementation.

-Results from the above implementated models were compared.
+Results from the above implemented models were compared.
 Meaningful insights and observations were presented.